shamil-k/weather-crop-data-api/README.md

-# Weather Data Engineering Challenge
+## Project Overview

-This project is a comprehensive solution to the Data Engineering coding challenge.
-It demonstrates data ingestion, modeling, analysis, and API exposure using Python, FastAPI, and SQLAlchemy.
+This project demonstrates data ingestion, modeling, analysis, and API exposure using Python, FastAPI, and SQLAlchemy.

 ## 📊 Dashboard Preview